NFL Street: Game modes

-All NFL Pickup — To unlock this mode, you must first beat the NFL Challenge mode.
-The same features apply as in Pickup Game, but instead of a 40 player pool, you can select from any of the players in the game, including Legends.
-You can choose 1-2 players from any team except from the cheat code teams.
+All NFL Pickup – This mode is unlocked by beating the NFL Challenge mode.
+The same features apply as in Pickup Game, but instead of a 40-player pool, the player may select from any of the players in the game, including Legends.
+The player may choose 1–2 players from any team except from the cheat code teams.

 Rosters

 The rosters are based on the 2003 NFL roster, with some earlier players as NFL Legends.

 Soundtrack

 The original score was done by turntablist group The X-Ecutioners, along with several songs that were part of pre-album releases for other artists on the soundtrack.